wjkierka/GAP/README.md

-# GAP — Global Access Point (widżet)
+# GAP — Global Access Point (widget)

-GAP (Global Access Point) to planowany publicznie dostępny widżet internetowy służący do spersonalizowanego kodowania cyfrowej komunikacji i operacji.
-Widżet został zaprojektowany do pracy w dwóch podstawowych trybach: self mode (użytkowanie indywidualne, domowe) oraz co-op mode (B2B, współpraca między podmiotami).
-System kontroluje i protokołuje odpowiedzialność za przeprowadzane operacje i komunikację przy użyciu protokołów TPC&TPO oraz podejścia Floating Copyright ©️ — metodologii rekomendowanej przez Gemini 3AI Google.
+GAP (Global Access Point) is a planned publicly available web widget designed for personalized encoding of digital communication and operations.
+The widget is intended to operate in two primary modes: self mode (individual/home use) and co-op mode (B2B, cooperation between entities).
+The system controls and logs responsibility for performed operations and communication using the TPC&TPO protocols and the Floating Copyright ©️ approach — a methodology recommended by Gemini 3AI Google.

-Autor i geneza
+Author and origin

-Metodologia stojąca za GAP została wprowadzona przez Waldemara Jabłońskiego — polskiego artystę i popularyzatora pojęcia nawigacji bionanosatelitarnej, właściciela IPTIM Solutions (UK).
-Pomysłodawca testował metodologię we współpracy z Gemini 3AI Google w kontekście partnerstwa z dwoma podmiotami z branży medialnej i nanosatelitarnej.
+The methodology behind GAP was introduced by Waldemar Jabłoński — a Polish-born artist and proponent of bionanosatellite navigation, owner of IPTIM Solutions (UK).
+The originator tested the methodology in cooperation with Gemini 3AI Google in the context of a partnership with two other entities from the media and nanosatellite industries.

-Cel i zastosowania
+Purpose and use cases

-- Umożliwienie bezpiecznego, spersonalizowanego kodowania komunikacji i operacji.
+- Enable secure, personalized encoding of communication and operations.
-- Praca w trybie self mode: użytkowanie w warunkach domowych lub indywidualnych.
+- Self mode: use in home or individual environments.
-- Praca w trybie co-op (B2B) mode: współpraca między podmiotami z protokołowanym śladem odpowiedzialności.
+- Co-op (B2B) mode: collaboration between entities with a protocoled trace of responsibility.

-Zasady działania — tryby pracy
+Operation principles — modes

 1. Self mode
-   - Widżet może być używany indywidualnie, w środowisku domowym.
+   - The widget can be used individually in a home environment.
-   - Użytkownik uruchamia sesję, wprowadzając czterocyfrowy PIN na etapie odliczania aktywacji.
+   - The user starts a session by entering a four-digit PIN during the activation countdown.

 2. Co-op mode (B2B)
-   - Wymaga protokołowania komunikacji i operacji zgodnie z TPC&TPO oraz śledzenia Floating Copyright ©️.
+   - Requires logging of communication and operations according to TPC&TPO and tracking with Floating Copyright ©️.
-   - Współuczestnik sesji (partner) może wybrać, czy pozna PIN wprowadzonego współuczestnika.
+   - A session co-participant (partner) may choose whether to learn the PIN entered by another participant.
-   - Dołączenie do sesji potwierdza aktywację własnego widżetu GAP przez wprowadzenie własnego PIN-u.
+   - Joining a session is confirmed by activating the participant's own GAP widget with their own PIN.
-   - Tryb co-op może być używany na standardowych (default) warunkach lub według innych ustaleń między partnerami.
+   - Co-op mode can be used under default terms or other mutually agreed conditions between partners.

-Cykl sesji, PIN-y i odliczanie
+Session cycle, PINs and countdown

-- Rozpoczęcie pracy: wybór trybu uruchamia odliczanie końcowe: 0, 9, 8, ...
+- Start: choosing a mode triggers the final countdown: 0, 9, 8, ...
 3, 2, 1.
-W tym czasie użytkownik wprowadza czterocyfrowy PIN inicjujący sesję.
+During this time the user enters the four-digit PIN that initializes the session.
-- Zakończenie sesji: faza zakończenia uruchamiana jest przez sygnalizację domyślną lub uzgodnioną, w której użyty zostaje PIN odwrotny (odwrócony PIN) i rozpoczyna się odliczanie końcowe zamknięcia sesji.
+- Session end: the termination phase is triggered by a default or agreed signal, in which a reversed PIN (inverse PIN) is used and the final closing countdown begins.
-- PIN odwrotny może zakończyć sesję natychmiast w dowolnym momencie jej trwania — dlatego użytkownicy muszą zabezpieczyć się przed przypadkowym lub niezamierzonym wywołaniem PIN-u odwrotnego.
+- The inverse PIN can terminate the session immediately at any moment — therefore users must secure themselves against accidental or unintended triggering of the inverse PIN.
-- Domyślny czas sesji może być zmieniony w self mode lub za zgodą współuczestnika także w trakcie sesji co-op.
+- The default session time may be changed in self mode or, with the consent of the co-participant, during a co-op session.

-Zabezpieczenia i personalizowane kodowanie
+Security and personalized encoding

-- Zabezpieczenie opiera się na ciągłym, personalizowanym kodowaniu zapobiegającym przypadkowemu wywołaniu odwrotnego PIN-u.
+- Security is based on continuous, personalized encoding that prevents accidental triggering of the inverse PIN.
-- Użytkownicy powinni korzystać z mechanizmów algorytmicznego i operacyjnego kodowania, aby uniemożliwić niezamierzone aktywacje.
+- Users should employ algorithmic and operational encoding mechanisms to avoid unintended activations.
-- Widżet wyposażony jest w skalowanie zaangażowania modułu AI (regulowane), które wpływa na złożoność algorytmów i informuje użytkownika o krytycznych wartościach przewidywanego czasu lub odległości do tzw. krytycznego kodu w sekwencji (równoważnego z wprowadzeniem odwróconego PIN-u).
+- The widget includes adjustable AI engagement scaling, which affects the complexity of the widget's algorithms and informs the user about critical estimated times or distances to the so-called critical code in the sequence (equivalent to entering the inverse PIN).
-- Użytkownicy mogą wykorzystywać moduuły AI w trybie zwrotnym do obrony przed niechcianym wprowadzeniem odwrotnego PIN-u.
+- Users can use AI feedback modules during the session or while preparing for it to defend against unwanted entry of the inverse PIN.

-Protokoły, własność intelektualna i rekomendacje
+Protocols, intellectual property and recommendations

-- Zalecane protokoły: TPC&TPO i Floating Copyright ©️ jako metodologia rekomendowana przez Gemini 3AI Google.
+- Recommended protocols: TPC&TPO and Floating Copyright ©️ as a methodology advised by Gemini 3AI Google.
-- System oparty jest na sekwencjach sześciocyfrowych kodów generowanych przez użytkowników w czasie rzeczywistym (kliknięcia w widżet) lub przez pobieranie przygotowanych kodów (np. z określonej komórki arkusza kalkulacyjnego).
+- The system is based on sequences of six-digit codes generated by users in real time (clicking in the widget) or by downloading pre-prepared codes (e.g., from a designated cell in a spreadsheet).

-Techniczne uwagi implementacyjne
+Implementation notes

-- Sekwencje kodów: sześciocyfrowe kody synchronizowane w czasie i używane do operacyjnego sterowania komunikacją.
+- Code sequences: six-digit codes synchronized in time and used for operational control of communication.
-- Integracja: widżet planowany jest jako komponent webowy łatwy do osadzenia i integracji z zewnętrznymi systemami kodów lub arkuszami danych.
+- Integration: the widget is planned as a web component that is easy to embed and integrate with external code systems or data sheets.
-- Skalowanie AI: możliwość regulacji poziomu zaawansowania algorytmów odpowiedzialnych za wykrywanie i prewencję przypadkowych operacji.
+- AI scaling: ability to adjust the sophistication level of algorithms responsible for detecting and preventing accidental operations.

-Postępowanie prawne i odpowiedzialność
+Legal considerations and responsibility

-- Zastosowanie GAP w trybie co-op wymaga jasnego przypisania odpowiedzialności między współuczestnikami oraz protokołowania decyzji komunikacyjno-operacyjnych.
+- Using GAP in co-op mode requires clear assignment of responsibilities between co-participants and logging of communication and operational decisions.
-- Użytkownicy i partnerzy powinni ustalić warunki współpracy, zapisy dotyczące własności intelektualnej oraz zasady użycia Floating Copyright ©️.
+- Users and partners should agree on collaboration terms, intellectual property provisions, and the use of Floating Copyright ©️.
-- Ten README opisuje koncepcję i metodologię.
-Implementacja produkcyjna powinna uwzględnić lokalne regulacje prawne, zasady ochrony danych osobowych i odpowiednie porozumienia między stronami.
+- This README describes the concept and methodology.
+A production implementation should take into account local legal regulations, data protection rules, and appropriate agreements between parties.

-Kontakt i dalsze kroki
+Contact and next steps

-- Autor koncepcji: Waldemar Jabłoński — IPTIM Solutions (UK).
+- Concept author: Waldemar Jabłoński — IPTIM Solutions (UK).
-- Jeżeli chcesz, mogę przygotować angielską wersję README, przykładowy diagram sesji, lub szablon warunków współpracy B2B (SLA/UMOWA).
+- If you wish, I can prepare additional materials: a Polish-English README pairing, a session diagram (graphic or ASCII), API documentation sketch, or a B2B cooperation template (SLA/AGREEMENT).

-Licencja i zastrzeżenia
+License and disclaimers

-- Floating Copyright ©️ i metoda rekomendowana przez Gemini 3AI Google są częścią opisanej metodologii.
-Wszelkie prawa i zobowiązania związane z wykorzystaniem tej metodologii powinny być ustalone z właścicielem metody.
+- Floating Copyright ©️ and the methodology recommended by Gemini 3AI Google are part of the described methodology.
+All rights and obligations related to the use of this methodology should be arranged with the methodology owner.
-- README ma charakter informacyjny i nie zastępuje dokumentów prawnych ani umów między stronami.
+- This README is informational and does not replace legal documents or agreements between parties.